Home

 …eternal.
 He is legion.

-Outlaw discovers booty left by those much too faint of heart to unbury the chests of pain and torture that are the black experience in the United States.
+Outlaw discovers booty left by those much too faint of heart to unbury the chests of pain and torture that are the Black experience in the United States.
 That he finds joy only attests to the specificity of his excavations.
 The joy is not in the material.
 The joy is in knowing that many chose to survive and pass down this sensibility for any strong enough to learn it, earn and use it.

 Paul Outlaw finds joy in forcing you to re-witness the terrible, the atrocious, because it is part of your American dream.